Research Focus

 Our work is centered on the cell wall and associated extracellular polymers of algae.
 We are interested in what these algal extracellular matrices can tell us about: 1) the evolution of the land plant cell wall, 2) the unique characteristics that allow for life in aquatic habitats, 3) the interactions within complex biofilms, including the heterotropic utilization of complex macromolecules, and 4) the biomineralization processes (ex. silica and calcium carbonate) associated with these extracellular polymers.

 What is the broader significance of our work?
 The characters of plant cell walls determine the properties of innumerable products we consume every day.
-Our work has potential . . .
+Our work has . . .

 Erika Hersch-Green